 Let's be honest: meeting the ever-increasing app demand while maintaining existing technology can be difficult for any development team.
 Building an app is a bit like baking a cake.
 You need all the right ingredients to come together quickly, and you must be careful not to break anything already working.
-And the perfect way to do this is by using component-based architecture.
+And the perfect way to build scalable web applications is by using component-based architecture.

 In today's world, applications require close collaboration between third-party technologies to function as one cohesive unit.
 Most software systems are not new, but based on previous versions, it is possible to create a unique design by utilizing pre-made "components" (or modules) instead of rewriting the whole code from scratch.